cashtagdabs/sovryn-mvp/LAUNCH_GUIDE.md

 ### Step 1: Sign In & Get Your Clerk ID
 1. Visit: **http://localhost:3000/sign-in**
-2. Create an account with your email
+2. Create an account with your emailpage
 3. After signing in, visit: **http://localhost:3000/debug**
-4. Copy your **Clerk ID** from the debug page
+4. Copy your **Clerk ID** from the debug

 ### Step 2: Grant Yourself SOVEREIGN Access (Full Testing)